-In the Maghull Centre, as defined on the Map, the Town Council will prepare a District Centre Regeneration Plan in consultation with stakeholders including landowners, shop keepers, residents, NHS and Sefton MBC.
-Once the Regeneration Plan is agreed the Town Council will co-ordinate its implementation.
-Subsequent planning applications/permissions must adhere to and be in conformity with the terms of the Regeneration Plan.
+In the Maghull Centre, as defined on the Proposals Map, the Town Council will prepare a District Centre Regeneration Plan in collaboration with Sefton Council, and in consultation with stakeholders including landowners, shop keepers, residents, and the NHS.
+The Regeneration Plan will provide a basis for the consideration of any proposals for new development and all planning applications within the Centre.